4tapsdev/4tapsdev.github.io/content/collections/cases/case-005.md

 ---
-visible: "Yes"
+visible: "No"
 title: Adapty
 short_desc: SDK helping to grow and automate in-app subscriptions
-desc: 4Taps created apps for each platform.
-Each game's social stream is the new way to follow live sports on-the-go, even if the user is away from the TV.
+desc: Adapty is a service for analyzing and growing mobile in-app subscriptions.
+Use Adapty for paywalls A/B testing, measuring economy and customers promotion.
 background: "rgba(0, 0, 0, 0.05)"
 show_in_review_block: "No"
-reviewer: Nish Patel
+reviewer: Vitaly Davydov
-reviewer_position: Founder and CEO of ClutchPoints
+reviewer_position: CEO of Adapty
 review_body:
 website: "https://adapty.io/"
 appstore: